thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 [INSERT ER MODEL HERE]

-A **one-to-many** relationship describes the relationship between two entities, A and B, in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A. For instance, think of A as mothers, and B as children.
+A **one-to-many** relationship describes the relationship between two entities, A and B, in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A. For example, think of A as mothers, and B as children.
 A mother can have several children, but a child can have only one mother.

 [INSERT ER MODEL HERE]